pytorch/xla/CONTRIBUTING.md

   docker run --privileged --name ptxla -it -d -e "TERM=xterm-256color" us-central1-docker.pkg.dev/tpu-pytorch-releases/docker/development:tpu docker exec --privileged -it ptxla /bin/bash
   ```
+  All of the code below will be assumed to be run within the docker.

 * Clone the _PyTorch_ repo as per [instructions](https://github.com/pytorch/pytorch#from-source).